 Once an aggregated order is executed (whether by a non-directed or directed broker), participating accounts will receive the average price for trades with that broker as their execution price.
 Partial fills will be allocated among the eligible accounts using either the "Random" or the "Pro Rata" allocation function in Adviser's order management system.
 The Random allocation function gives full allocations (in an order randomly chosen by the order management system) to certain accounts among those designated as eligible for participation in the trade.
-The Pro Rata Allocation function gives partial, pro rata allocations to all accounts designated as eligible for participation in the trade.
-In order to avoid any implication of inequitable treatment by clients, all partial fills within given directed brokers will also be allocated among the eligible accounts using the "Random" or "Pro Rata" allocation function in the order management system.
+The Pro Rata Allocation function gives partial, pro rata allocations to all accounts designated as eligible for participation of inequitable treatment by clients, all partial fills within given directed brokers will also be allocated among the eligible accounts using the "Random" or "Pro Rata" allocation function in the order management system.
 Adviser's policy of trade aggregation is intended to protect the interests of Adviser's clients.